 Simple and secure management

 It should allow users to upload invoice files via their websites or ERP.
-The designation of the accounting information should be straightforward and not require knowledge in management accounting principles.
+The designation of the accounting information should be straightforward and not require knowledge of management accounting principles.

 It should operate in a secure environment, protecting users' data.